hackerb9/fonttable/README.md

 While messy, this does have the benefit of ensuring that any Unicode character you come across will be shown.
 (Assuming you have a font for it, of course).

 ## Xterm
+Xterm does the same thing when an antialiased (vector) font is selected, filling in with system fonts if the selected font is too limited.
+Bitmaps fonts however, are trickier.

+### For bitmap fonts

-Xterm handles this in a different way.
-Instead, it will use only the single font you specify.
+Xterm will use only a single font if you specify a bitmap font using `-fn`.
 That means you'll need to find one font that covers every section of Unicode you use.
 This can be rather tricky.

-### For bitmap fonts

 The default xterm font, called "fixed", seems a terrible choice as it has very few Unicode characters.
 However, that is because xterm uses